By addressing per capita and embracing its ethnic pastors, Nevada Presbytery experiences growth

 “We are all working for Christ’s glory,” he said.
 “Reaching more people to come to Christ.
 You can see it in people.
 Everyone is happy to have full membership in the PC(USA).”

-Dechawan, Ordonez, and Taiwanese-American pastor, the Rev. Paul Chen are now reaching out to Vietnamese, Cambodian and Indonesian immigrants in the greater Las Vegas area to help them start fellowship groups in hopes that they might eventually become new worshiping communities and then chartered congregations like they did.
+Dechawan, Ordonez, and Taiwanese-American pastor, the Rev. Paul Chen are now reaching out to Vietnamese, Cambodian and Indonesian immigrants in the greater Las Vegas area to help them start fellowship groups in hopes that they might eventually become new worshiping communities and then chartered congregations as they did.

-Ten years ago, as fellowship groups, the three ethnic pastors were invited to meet with the Rev. Dr. Carol S. Wood (retired in 2011) at Westminster Presbyterian Church in Las Vegas.
+Ten years ago, as fellowship groups, the three ethnic pastors were invited to meet with the Rev. Dr. Carol S. Wood (who retired in 2011) at Westminster Presbyterian Church in Las Vegas.
 Eventually, Westminster shared its building space with First Thai Laotian.
 When Dechawan created a homeless ministry that helped move people off the streets, other churches began to partner with ethnic fellowship groups.

 “Through Prachaub’s ministry we saw men go from living in the bushes to running their own business and women coming out of prostitution,” says the Rev. Jim Houston-Hencken of Grace Presbyterian Church in Las Vegas.

-“Because of the gospel.
+“Because of the Gospel.
 That’s when you see the glory of God.”

-Now Grace, the second fastest growing church in the presbytery, shares it building with a Sudanese fellowship and with Taiwanese American until it finds a new home after it charters.
+Now Grace, the second-fastest-growing church in the presbytery, shares it building with a Sudanese fellowship and with Taiwanese American until it finds a new home after it charters.

 “Pastor Paul [Chen] speaks languages I don’t,” he says.
 “As Anglos, there’s no way we could’ve done this without their [the ethnic pastors] help.